-At Ingla, every term ends with a celebration of food and culture.
+At Ingla, every term ends with a celebration of food and culture during our International Food Day.
 Before our big end-of-term party we like to have a small, quiet get-together at our school in Turnpike Lane for an afternoon of games, chatting, and an international buffet of pastries and homemade goodies with our students.

 Europe, South America, and Asia were all represented, and every dish had a story to go along with it about family traditions, recipes, and the best time of year to eat this particular dish.